25 March 2015

 Disadvantages of Electric Cars:

-Overall, hybrids, electric cars and petrol cars all have their pros and cons.
+Overall, all types of vehicles have their pros and cons.
 It’s best to choose a vehicle that best suits your particular needs.